ibm-cloud-docs/sap/sap-terraform-automate-nw-asesyb.md

 	SSH_KEYS		= [ "r010-57bfc315-f9e5-46bf-bf61-d87a24a9ce7a" , "r010-3fcd9fe7-d4a7-41ce-8bb3-d96e936b2c7e" ]
     ```

 4. Customize your SAP system configuration.
 In the same file, input.auto.tfvars, edit the SAP system configuration variables that are passed to the Ansible automated deployment.
 For descriptions of the variables, see the readme file.
-UPDATE THE RIGHT LINK

     ```
     ##SAP system configuration – UPDATE RIGHT LINES